tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 -------

 *Application templates* speed up the development of Tarantool applications by defining their initial structure and content.
-A template can include the application code, configuration, build scripts, and other resources.
+A template can include application code, configuration, build scripts, and other resources.

 ``tt`` searches templates in the directories specified in the ``templates`` section